airtasker/proxay/README.md

 You can leverage this by picking a tape based on the current test's name in the `beforeEach` block of your test suite.

+## (Some) Options

+`--send-proxy-port`: This flag enables the forwarding of the Proxay's local port number to the proxied host in the host header.
+It is particularly useful for handling redirect issues where the proxied host needs to be aware of the port on which Proxay is running to construct accurate redirect URLs.
+This is similar to nginx' `proxy_set_header Host $host:$server_port;`.

+`--ignore-headers <headers>`: Allows users to specify a list of headers that should be ignored by Proxay's matching algorithm during request comparison.
+This is useful for bypassing headers that do not influence the behavior of the request but may cause mismatches, such as `x-forwarded-for` or `x-real-ip`.
+The headers should be provided as a comma-separated list.

+Note: there is already a hardcoded list of headers that get ignored:
+`accept`, `accept-encoding`, `age`, `cache-control`, `clear-site-data`, `connection`, `expires`, `from`, `host`, `postman-token`, `pragma`, `referer`, `referer-policy`, `te`, `trailer`, `transfer-encoding`, `user-agent`, `warning`, `x-datadog-trace-id`, `x-datadog-parent-id`, `traceparent`

+`-r, --redact-headers <headers>`: This option enables the redaction of specific HTTP header values, which are replaced by `XXXX` to maintain privacy or confidentiality during the recording of network interactions.
+The headers should be provided as a comma-separated list.

+`--debug-matcher-fails`: When exact request matching is enabled, this flag provides some debug information on why a request did not match any recorded tape.
+It is useful for troubleshooting and refining the conditions under which requests are considered equivalent, focusing on differences in headers and query parameters.

 ## Typical use case

 Let's say you're writing tests for your client.
 You want your tests to run as